ceford/cefjdemos-data-jdm-help-en/articles/menu-items/articles-archived-articles.md

 - The Archived Articles layout allows you to access old or outdated articles that you don't want to remove entirely from the site.
-- If you want to be able to see old articles in a category blog or list, create a category for older articles and move them to this category (instead of changing the Published state to Archived).
+- If you want to be able to see old articles in a category blog or list, create a category for older articles and move them to that category (instead of changing the Published state to Archived).